Blobfolio/refract/README.md

 Color sources are outputted using `Y′UV444`, while greyscale sources are outputted using `Y′UV400` instead.

-Speaking of color sources, Refract will first attempt encoding using limited-range YCbCr as that usually reduces output sizes 2-5%.
-Because YCbCr can result in color shifting or other undesired distortion, if none of the candidates look good, it will rerun the process using full-range RGB.
+Speaking of color sources, Refract attempts AVIF encoding using both limited-range YCbCr and full-range RGB methods.
+YCbCr typically results in slightly smaller output but may lead to more noticeable color shifts.
+If you want to skip this, use the `--skip-ycbcr` flag.

-Because YCbCr particularly messes with blacks and whites, greyscale images are only ever encoded in full-range mode.
+Grescale sources are only ever attempted using full-range RGB.

 **Note:**
  >The upcoming release of Chrome v.91 is introducing stricter requirements for AVIF images that will [prevent the rendering of many previously valid sources](https://bugs.chromium.org/p/chromium/issues/detail?id=1115483).
 This will break a fuckton of images, including those created with Refract < `0.3.1`.
 Be sure to regenerate any such images using `0.3.1+` to avoid any sadness.